0branch/boron-library/doc/sup.md

 The name is restricted to ASCII letter, digit, underscore and dash characters.
 It must begin with a letter.

+The URL argument determines the remote type using these rules:

+  @.
+An HTTP remote begins with "http".
+  @.
+A local rsync directory begins with "/".
-If the URL does not begin with "http" then it is assumed to be a SSH server for rsync use.
+  @.
+Otherwise the URL is assumed to be a SSH server for rsync use.

 This example will work for SourceForge project-web servers: